 DON’T DARE READ THIS ALONE!

 The Iowa estate planner dutifully gathered information about all of Count Dracula’s many assets.
-While discussing real estate holdings, however, the Iowa estate planner inexplicably failed to inquire as to whether Drac owned real estate in any other states.
+While discussing real estate holdings, however, the Iowa estate planner inexplicably failed to inquire as to whether Drac owned real estate with his wife, in any other states.

 [Blood curdling screams]

 Yes, that’s right: the Iowa estate planner simply forgot to ask about other States, including community property states.
 This could unfortunately impact the effectiveness of the Drac’s will and the dispersion of Drac’s property.

 Given our limited space I will only provide the most basic of oversimplifications.
 Simply put, states with community property follow a rule that all assets acquired during marriage are considered “community property.”
 While each community property state has its own unique and precise set of characterization rules, they all share the general rule that an asset acquired or given during marriage is presumed to be community property, until it is proven to be separate.

 Marital property in community property states are owned by both spouses equally (50/50).
 Marital property includes earnings, all property bought with those earnings, and all debts accrued during marriage.
 Community property begins as soon as the couple is married and ends when the couple physically separates with the intention of not continuing the marriage.

 Spouses may not transfer, alter, or eliminate any whole piece of community property without the other spouse’s permission.
 A spouse can manage his or her own half the way he or she wishes, but the whole piece includes the other spouse’s one-half interest.
 In other words, a spouse cannot be alienated from his or her one half.